wwwild/CBC/README.md

 This remainder of the process copies the sermon MP3 file, updates the HTML file, and FTPs the files to the server.
 For this process you need to have:
   * The weekly service MP3 file on the CBC-supplied memory stick; insert this into a USB port.
+* The weekly service MP3 file on the CBC-supplied memory stick; insert this into a USB port.
 * The sermon information:
   * Sermon title
   * Bible passage
   * Speaker, which defaults to Rob.

 To run the process double click the CBC-Sermon-Desktop.bat file (shortcut) on your Windows desktop and follow the prompts.